janouser11/backstopJS/README.md

 ##Quick Start
 These commands can be ran from any directory, however, the full path is needed to the file that is being tested.

 If refering to BackstopJS documention, the installation and usage commands can be ignored.
-Use only the commands below.
+Use only the commands below for this project.
 ##To run reference
 Reference creates a directory of screenshots that you want to use as your reference.

 ```npm run reference -- --configPath=PathToJsFile.js```

 ####example:
 ```npm run reference -- --configPath=Projects/Unit4/backstop.js```

 ##To run tests:
 Test takes a new set of screenshots and compares against reference.
-If browser report is enable (it is by default) then a report will be generated showing results of comparison.
+If browser report is enabled (it is by default) then a report will be generated showing results of comparison.

 ```npm run test -- --configPath=PathToJsFile.js```
 ####example:
 ```npm run test -- --configPath=Projects/Unit4/backstop.js```